BACKLIGHT-AI/create-llm-prompt/README.md

 ---

+## What is does

+Turns codebase into .txt file so you can copy+paste into LLM for assistance.

 ## Why this tool

 I'm tired of copy-pasting chunks of code into LLMs and getting responses that miss the full context of my projects.
 It can be incredibly frustrating when an LLM doesn't understand how the various pieces of your code fit together.
 I created this tool out of that frustration—to automate the process of capturing your entire project's structure and the contents of its code files in one neatly formatted text file.